CiraLab/TravelingNetworks/README.md

 This script simulates a traveling network model.

 How to run the project:
-This script runs in the MATLAB numeric computing environment (MathWorks)
+This script runs in the MATLAB numeric computing environment (MathWorks, e.g. MATLAB R2023a).
+With default parameters and display, the base simulation runs for 1.3 minutes.
+This simulation does not require additional data to run.

 Code author:
 Nate Cira